Parallax18/Parallax18/Readme.md

 ### What I'm Exploring:
 - **Svelte**: Experimenting with this exciting framework for building super fast, reactive web apps.
-- **Convex**: Diving deep into Convex for seamless and typesafe backend developemnt and integrations.
+- **Convex**: Diving deep into Convex for seamless and typesafe backend development and integrations.

 ---